flauwekeul/workshop-fp-fundamentals/yahtzee/INSTRUCTIONS.md

 ## Step 3️⃣

+Sort dice, only throw dice that aren't held and limit dice throws to 3 per round.

 1. 🧑‍💻 Now you're going to sort the random dice.
 This makes it a bit easier to see which values are thrown.
 Remember exercise 07?
 Use that composition to sort the random dice in effects.js.

     💡 Hint: change how you use `modify` so that you're composing "the creation of random dice" followed by "the sorting of dice".